ngxs/store/docs/api/modules/_internals_.md

 *Defined in [internals.ts:17](https://github.com/amcdnl/ngxs/blob/bb9eb5a/packages/store/src/internals.ts#L17)*

-Ensures metadata is attached to the klass and returns it.
+Ensures metadata is attached to the class and returns it.
 *__ignore__*:

 **Parameters:**